jeffmodzel/vf-crime-stats/README.md

 # vf-crime-stats
 Demo of serverless framework using crime statistics from Denver, CO

+# add diagram and use case explanation

+# enumerate the functionality
+- execute on deploy
+- execute when s3 upload
+- http get for a incident

 # Todo
 - write S3 bucket upload to new table
 - remove http event from data load
 - write status /get
 - make diagram
-- populate "areas for improvment/future improvements"
+- populate "areas for improvement/future improvements"

 # questions/things to do better
 breakup IAM permissions by lambda